GerasimosArvanitis/SBSE/README.md

 curve in order to find similarities with feature curves of other models.

-The code is described in more detail on this paper:
+The theoritical part of code is described in more detail on this paper:

 ### BibTeX